 - For the toast, place this flat over the bread and top up with vegetables and serve.
 Indian spiced potato wedges toast is ready.
-This can turn into exotic brunch recipe.
+This can turn into an exotic brunch recipe.

 What does this taste like?

 These pan-fried potato wedges are hot, spicy, garlicky.
 The crispy outside and moist inside potato, are evenly coated with warm Indian spices.
-The cumin seeds in here are breathtaking which boost the flavors to the ultimate level.
+The cumin seeds here are breathtaking which boosts the flavors to the ultimate level.
 The peppercorns, cumin seeds, and garlic boosts and supports each other and plays perfectly in this recipe.

 How to make Pan-fried Potato Wedges-Indian style

 Grind the spices-For grinding, I would suggest using the mortar and pestle.
-Because the stone crushing makes the spices to burst out with the fragrance.
+Because the stone crushing makes the spices burst out with the fragrance.
 This makes the spice more refreshing and tasty.
-Alternatively, you could also use spice jar or mixer grinder to do this work.
+Alternatively, you could also use a spice jar or mixer grinder to do this work.

 Cut the potatoes-For those who want to know how to cut potato wedges?
-First, you cut the potato into two in lengthwise.
-Then Cut them lengthwise into two equal parts.
-Further, cut down into two in lengthwise.
-Now, you have got equal 8 lengthwise pieces.
+First, you cut the potato into two lengthwise.
+Then cut them lengthwise into two equal parts.
+Further, cut down into two lengthwise.
+Now, you have got an equal of 8 lengthwise pieces.
 How simple is that right?

-Blanch the potato-Bring a pot 3 cups of water to a rolling boil.
+Blanch the potato-Bring a pot of 3 cups of water to a rolling boil.
 Add the potato wedges we made in the earlier step.
 Allow it to cook for 3-4 minutes.
 The potato should be cooked to 100% and should be firm and stiff when touched.
 This is the right texture we need for making Indian potato recipes -a side dish that tastes great.

 Strain and transfer to a plate.
 And keep aside.

 Cast iron pan is the best, which I have one exclusively for making potatoes.
 The cast iron, spread the heat evenly, though out its surface.
 Hence you can cook the potato crispy without burning them.